yatinlakkaraju123/uber-clone-dapp-v2/README.md

 The app uses the Ethereum blockchain to manage transactions between users.
 This is done using smart contracts written in Solidity, which would be deployed on the blockchain.

-The smart contracts would manage the transfer of funds between users and ensure that the carpooling transactions are executed correctly.
+The smart contracts would manage the transfer of funds between users and ensure that the cab booking transactions are executed correctly.

 Insight